 The Soomaa Wilderness is embedded into the Soomaa National Park and protects large areas of peat-bogs.
 The Soomaa National Park was created in 1993 and is situated in south-western Estonia.
 The park protects large raised bogs and flood plain grasslands, swamp forest, and meandering rivers.

 This area is a home and breeding spot for several mammals that are very rare in other parts of Europe.
-The most numerous species of the large mammals are the roe deer, elk, and wild boar.
+The most numerous species of the large mammals are the roe deer, moose, and wild boar.
 Beaver, lynx, wolf and brown bear are common as well.

 The alluvial meadows and forests that cover the riverbanks are of great botanical value.
 Approximately 200 species have been recorded here, including gladiolus, iris, and sedum.
 The unique swamp forests around the peat bogs are also full of rare and threatened species.